matloff/fasteR/README.md

 }
 ```

-Since we had three statements in the body of the function, rather than
+Since we had three statements in the body of the function rather than
-one as in our previous examples, we needed to write them as a block.
+one, we again needed to write them as a block.

 Here the formal argument **d** is the data frame to be worked on, and
 **cols** specifies the columns in which 0s are to be replaced.